reviews

 The Tektro alloy mini-V brakes are effective and well placed for small hands, and easily accessible for adjustments, though we have not had to make any in the time we have been using the Hoy.

+Jessica likes to go everywhere at speed and it’s very important that any braking system can stop or slow her quickly without incident, and these brakes certainly do that.
 The riding position is stable and the saddle is well positioned and comfortable.
 Jessica has ridden the bike for up to 2 hours at a time on regular rides and has never complained of a sore bottom!

 The Kenda K193 tyres provided are a hybrid type – suitable for both on and off road use.
 These have proven hard wearing and there have been no punctures.
 Jessica has been able to ride at speed on these tyres on lots of different surfaces – she has ridden on grass, on sand, in the pouring rain, on gravel tracks – and still the bike and tyres look great and perform well.

-On first impressions, the 450mm handlebars seemed a little on the narrow side, and this led to a couple of incidents where the bars would turn 180 degrees, and cause some confusion (she’d been used to having a steering limiter on her previous bike).
 However Jessica soon worked this out, and the steering has turned out to be a real positive as the turning ability of the Bonaly 16 is fantastic.
 Jessica can turn some incredibly tight turns that as parents we didn’t think she could master so young, coordinating speed and control together.
 So on maneuverability, the Hoy is an excellent choice.

 We are fortunate to be able to compare Jessica’s ability, and the Hoy’s, with her fellow 5 year old cyclists in the mini riders group at our local cycle club, where her skills are being honed.
 This bikes’ performance certainly holds up very well in comparison to many other high end bikes that the other kids own and ride, and Jessica has greatly improved her skills at the same time.

 As a parent, I liked the uncomplicated, solid operation and functionality of this bike.
 For a 4/5 year old, in my opinion, there is no need for accessories that add little benefit.
 Our kids just want to have fun, ride fast and that’s what Jessica has done on this bike.
 It also proved good fun explaining to Jessica and her older sister where the name Hoy comes from, and its great sporting associations.
+The name itself holds a lot of kudos!

 In summary, I would definitely recommend the Hoy Bonaly 16 as a good buy in this age group (ages 4 – 5 years).
 It compares very well to other similar bikes in its price range and specification.

-Buy now: Hoy Bonaly 16
+Where to buy the Hoy Bonaly 16

 If you've enjoyed reading this article, please do sign up for our newsletter - we'll keep up updated when we have new articles which may be of interest.
 Thanks!